 All patients referred to Spalding are treated equally, regardless of race, nationality, religion, disability, or socioeconomic status.
 A pre-admission assessment is completed and reviewed by the facility's admissions team that includes the rehabilitation physician, nursing manager, case manager, and administrative personnel.

 Generally, all patients must meet a standard set of Acute Rehabilitation Criteria for admission.
-These include:

 - The patient must be able to tolerate 3 hours per day (throughout the day, not all at once) of a combination of skilled therapies (Physical, Occupational, Speech, Respiratory Therapies).

 - The patient must require daily nursing and physician care.